nicholasmelliott/sheet-cut/README.md

 # Material Cutting App

-The Material Cutting App is a web application that helps users optimize their material usage by finding the best way to cut out desired material sheet sizes from available donor material sheets.
-It provides an interactive visualization of the cutting plan and allows users to enter the dimensions of the material sheets they want to cut and view the recommended cutting layout.
+The Material Cutting App is a web application designed to optimize material usage by generating cutting plans for desired material sheet sizes.
+It helps users make efficient use of available donor material sheets by providing a visual representation of the recommended cutting layout.
+The app allows users to input their desired material sheet dimensions and finds the best way to cut them from available donor sheets.
+With an interactive interface and the ability to print cutting layouts for offline reference, the Material Cutting App streamlines the material cutting process and minimizes waste.

 ## Features